raspberrypilearning/image-identifier/en/step_4.md

 The application has all the parts it needs, but it doesn't actually work yet.
 It just loads up an image and displays it — no machine learning, no information about the thing in the picture.
 Time to fix that!

 First, you're going to need to load a model to do your image identification.
-While you could collect and label tens of thousands of images, design a model, and train it like in [project 3](#), that would take days of work.
+While you could collect and label tens of thousands of images, design a model, and train it like in [Teach a computer to read](#), that would take days of work.
 It's much faster to use a model that has already been trained to identify a wide variety of things.
 Luckily, TensorFlow contains several such models, so you can just load one of them: VGG16.

 The first thing you'll need to do is import TensorFlow so you can use it in the program.
 On the very first lines of the file you'll see a couple of existing import statements: